Yelp/pgctl/docs/source/user/usage.rst

 .. note::

     With no arguments, ``pgctl <cmd>`` is equivalent to ``pgctl <cmd> default``.
     By default, default maps to all services.
-See Aliases.
+See :ref:`aliases`.
-..

 start
 ~~~~~